thechilibuddy-maker/progress-report-widget/README.md

 ## What it does

 The widget walks you through six structured steps, then sends your data to Claude to produce a formal APR draft in the correct MOE educator register.
+To open it within Claude Chat, drop the file into the chatbox and copy/paste "Run inline with the visualizer tool"

 **Step 0: Import last year's APR (optional)**